What are the temperature limits of a computer

 Computers have a last resort, which closes the parts that overheat, to prevent permanent damage.
 The entire system will then shut down and refuse to restart completely until it has cooled down sufficiently.

-If you like to carve and have inside the computer, unplug the computer, press the power button to discharge its internal capacitors, and then gently touch the cooling components, such as the CPU heatsink, GPU heatsink, as well as the chassis , the power supply chassis, the memories, the hard drives.
-They should be warm enough, but not so hot that you can't touch them.
+If you like to dig in and access the inside of the computer, unplug the computer, press the ignition key to discharge its internal capacitors, and then gently touch the cooling components, such as the CPU heatsink, heatsink of the GPU, as well as the chassis, the power supply chassis, the memories, the hard drives.
+They should be warm enough, but not so hot that you can not touch them.

 If you are not experienced in managing the internal components of a computer you better not do this.
 There is a possibility of burns or damage to any part of your machine.

 You could also monitor the heat of your computer with a temperature monitor application.
-If you do not do well with screwdrivers, you can download the free program HWiNFO (see instructions here), which can tell you the temperatures of the cpu, motherboard, hard drives, gpu and ups (if you have and if it is connected to any your).
+If you do not do well with screwdrivers, you can download the free program HWiNFO (see instructions here), which can tell you about the temperatures of the cpu, motherboard, hard drives, gpu and ups (if you have one and it is connected to one of your ports).

 pc, heat, overclocking, temperature